Multisolitons in a gauged Skyrme-Maxwell model: Abstract

 \section{Abstract}

 We construct new solutions of a $U(1)$ gauged Skyrme-Maxwell model of topological degrees $Q\le 5$, which represent Skyrmions coupled to magnetic fluxes.
-It is found that, generically, in the strong coupling limit, coupling to the magnetic field results in first order phase transition of the configuration to the toroidally shaped Skyrmions bounded to the local magnetic flux.
-The similarity with Hopfion solutions of the Faddeev-Skyrme model is highlighted.
+It is found that, generically, in the strong coupling limit, coupling to the magnetic field results in transformation of the configuration to the toroidally shaped Skyrmions bounded to the local magnetic flux.